h-escoffier/PPMtoConc/README.md

 # PPMtoConc

-PPMtoConc is a tool for converting proteomics data reported in parts per million (ppm) into cellular protein concentrations, expressed as grams per gram of dry cell weight (g/gDCW).
+PPMtoConc is a tool for converting **proteomics data reported in parts per million (ppm)** into **cellular protein concentrations**, expressed as grams per gram of dry cell weight (g/gDCW).
 This conversion is useful for enzyme constrained metabolic modeling.

 -----------------------